Marie MONCADA

 • Running mate on Clothilde OLLIER’s ticket (top of the list) in the 2020 municipal elections in Montpellier.

-• Alternate candidate in the 2017 legislative elections in the Hérault department, alongside Stéphane Vidal (incumbent).
+• Alternate candidate in the 2017 legislative elections in the Hérault department, alongside Stéphane VIDAL (incumbent).

 • Training in immigration law at Intercapa Solidarité (2013) and in social security law at Secours populaire français (April 2014).